GarnServo/mc-startup-script/README.md

 - [X] Stores configuration in /config/StartupScript.conf, and JVM args in /config/jvm_args.txt.
 - [X] Generates auto-accepted EULA.
 ### Normal Startup
+- [X] Checks for updates to this script.
 - [X] Checks for config folder, config file, and sets restart counter.
 If config is missing, reverts back to initial setup.
 - [X] Checks for EULA, if non-existent, creates accepted eula.txt.
 - [X] Reads script config file and stores contents as environment variables.